rossant/rossant.github.io/content/2022-09-30-introduction-shaken-baby-syndrome-controversy.md

 ### "Adherents" vs "agnostics"

 We refer to both sides of the controversy as "SBS/AHT adherents" and "agnostics".
-This is not a perfect denomination, and any denomination choice may be criticized as biased by one side or another.
-We chose the definitions of the Collins dictionary:
+This is not a perfect denomination, and in any case any choice of denomination can be considered biased by one side or another.
+We intend these terms to be understood precisely according to their definitions of the Collins dictionary:

 - [**Adherent**](https://www.collinsdictionary.com/dictionary/english/adherent): "someone who holds a particular belief or supports a particular person or group"